Zero Waste Gardening

 Part of the community gardens' constitution has an objective: "encouragement of zero waste gardening".

-The community gardens can be an example to community, how to live not only sustainably but also regeneratively - to make things better than we've found them.
+The community gardens could be an example to community, how to live not only sustainably but also regeneratively - to make things better than we've found them.
 Currently, however, we are as unsustainable as the rest of society exporting waste from our plots for the gardens' community to then deal with.
 Invariably this means paying for expensive skip removal to landfill.
 Your membership donations are better spent on more productive needs.
+We could all do better.

 • Barrels with lids filled with water for weeds on your plot creates an anaerobic digester.
 This creates liquid fertiliser.
 You bucket out the nutrient rich water onto your plot.
 Empty the bin as required if it becomes full of organic matter.
 The perfect way to deal with couch grass.

-• People should compost their "weeds".
+• People could compost their "weeds".
 What even is a weed?
 Arguably, what you actually want in your compost heap.

 • Remove weeds prior to them going to seed.
-That way you can compost them on your plot without adding to the seed bank on your plot and in your compost.
+That way you could compost them on your plot without adding to the seed bank on your plot and in your compost.

-• You should probably already be spending at least 30% of your time at your plot improving your soil.
-So if you don't already have multiple compost bins then you should start allocating space now and to deal with future demands.
+• You could have multiple compost bins on your plot.
+If you don't, then you could start allocating space now and to deal with future demands.

 • Ongoing education to not bring non-compostable objects into the gardens

-• If you have existing waste on your plot that can't be dealt with you on your plot.
-You can always take your own waste home in your car and put it in your home bin.
-Take a little bit of waste every time you leave the gardens
+• You could always take your own waste home in your car and put it in your home bin.
+You could take a little bit of waste every time you leave the gardens

 Don't: